rasikabindoo/MultiSudoku/README.md

 MultiSudoku has a server to which the clients connect.
 All the clients get the same puzzle from the server.
 Whenever a player solves the Sudoku puzzle correctly a signal is sent to the server.
 The server immidiately sends a signal to the remaining clients indicating that a player has won.
 The winner name is displayed on the server UI as well as on the other players’ UI.

-In Case of any issues you can mail me at : mailto:rasika@pdx.edu
+In Case of any issues you can mail me at : rasika@pdx.edu

 ### Build Instructions ###